commutatus/awesome/domains/engineering/well-documented/api-engineering.md

 **Steps on how to use Changelog:**

 1. Create a project aligning it to a company
-2. Navigate to projects section
+2. Navigate to the projects section
 3. Create a log on entering
     - 'Title'        - Title of the log
     - 'Category'     - Category could be a New feature, Improvement, Bug, Breaking change, Fix